v4resk/GitHunt/README.md

 ## Modules

-GitHunt use "modules" that define targets for the hunting sessions.
-Below is the list of currently implemented ones
+GitHunt uses “modules” to define targets for hunting sessions.
+Here is a list of the modules currently implemented.

 | **Name** | **Description** |
 |------|------|